Swansea docks: North Dock

 The North Dock was created to fulfil the increasing shipping demands from the nearby metals industry, and was created by diverting the River Tawe by cutting a new direct course within a meander section near the estuary.
 The old course of the river became the new dock and work was completed in 1852.
 Secluded and poorly lit, the area around North Dock was popular with prostitutes and their clients, until lighting was improved following the drowning of Selina Rushbrook in the lock in 1907.
 The North Dock closed in 1930 after the development of new larger docks on the east side of the River Tawe made it obsolete.
 The north dock has since been filled in and the Parc Tawe retail complex was built on the site in the late 1980s.

 South Dock

-Construction of the South Dock was begun in 1852 by a private company.
-It was built on a site west of the River Tawe, just south of the North Dock and was not completed until 1859.
+Construction of the South Dock was begun in 1852 by a private company, the Swansea Dock Company, authorised by the Swansea Dock Act 1847 (10 & 11 Vict. c. cxxiii).
+It was built on a site west of the River Tawe, just south of the North Dock and was not completed until 1859, having been transferred to the Swansea Harbour Trust by the Swansea Harbour Act 1857 (20 & 21 Vict. c. cxlii).
 The South Dock was closed in 1971 and was redeveloped in the 1980s.
 The dock itself became the Swansea Marina and the land around the dock was developed as the Maritime Quarter residential area.